facebookresearch/nevergrad/docs/adding_an_algorithm.md

 ### Methods and attributes

-4 methods are designed to be overriden:
+4 methods are designed to be overridden:
 - `__init__`: for the initialization of your algorithm
 - `_internal_ask_candidate`: to fetch the next point to be evaluated.
-This function is the only one that is absolutely required to be overriden.
+This function is the only one that is absolutely required to be overridden.
 The default `ask` method calls this method (please do not override the default `ask`).
 - `_internal_tell_candidate`: to update your algorithm with the new point.
 The default `tell` method calls this internal method after updating the archive (see paragraph above), please do not override it.
 - `_internal_provide_recommendation`: to provide the final recommendation.
 By default, the recommendation is the pessimistic best point.
 - `_internal_tell_not_asked` (optional): if the optimizer must handle points differently if they were not asked for, this method must be implemented.
 If you do not want to support this, you can raise `base.TellNotAskedNotSupportedError`.
 A unit test will make sure that the optimizer either accepts the point or raises this error.

-These functions work with `Candidate` instances, which hold the data point, and `args` and `kwargs` depending on the instrumentation provided at the initilization of the optimizer.
+These functions work with `Candidate` instances, which hold the data point, and `args` and `kwargs` depending on the instrumentation provided at the initialization of the optimizer.
 Such instances can be conveniently created through the `create_candidate` instance of each optimizer.
 This object creates `Candidate` object in 3 ways: `opt.create_candidate(args, kwargs, data)`, `opt.create_candidate.from_arguments(*args, **kwargs)` and `opt.create_candidate.from_data(data)`.
 The last one is probably the one you will need to use inside the `_internal_ask_candidate` method.

-These functions work with `Candidate` instances, which hold the data point, and `args` and `kwargs` depending on the instrumentation provided at the initilization of the optimizer.
+These functions work with `Candidate` instances, which hold the data point, and `args` and `kwargs` depending on the instrumentation provided at the initialization of the optimizer.
 Such instances can be conveniently created through the `create_candidate` instance of each optimizer.
 This object creates `Candidate` object in 3 ways: `opt.create_candidate(args, kwargs, data)`, `opt.create_candidate.from_arguments(*args, **kwargs)` and `opt.create_candidate.from_data(data)`.
 The last one is probably the one you will need to use inside the `_internal_ask_candidate` method.

-These functions work with `Candidate` instances, which hold the data point, and `args` and `kwargs` depending on the instrumentation provided at the initilization of the optimizer.
+These functions work with `Candidate` instances, which hold the data point, and `args` and `kwargs` depending on the instrumentation provided at the initialization of the optimizer.
 Such instances can be conveniently created through the `create_candidate` instance of each optimizer.
 This object creates `Candidate` object in 3 ways: `opt.create_candidate(args, kwargs, data)`, `opt.create_candidate.from_arguments(*args, **kwargs)` and `opt.create_candidate.from_data(data)`.
 The last one is probably the one you will need to use inside the `_internal_ask_candidate` method.